cw1960/ChromeBuilderProv1Netlify/ERROR_HANDLING_SOLUTION.md

 - Direct project access with nonexistent ID
 - Robust project access with valid ID
 - Robust conversations list
+- Error page with various error types and parameters

+A dedicated test script (`test-error-page.js`) was created to verify the error page functions correctly with different error scenarios.

 ## Implementation Details